 5. Despite the German Shepherd Dog’s popularity, the prestigious Best in Show at the Westminster Dog Show has only been awarded to the GSD twice, once in 1987 and again in 2017.

 6. Hollywood loves the German Shepherd Dog!

-Strongheart and the original Rin-Tin-Tin were popular movie stars during the 1920’s and are credited with boosting the popularity of German Shepherds.
+Strongheart and the original Rin-Tin-Tin were famous movie stars during the 1920s and are credited with boosting the popularity of German Shepherds.
 Both Strongheart and Rin-Tin-Tin are honored with their own Hollywood Walk of Fame Stars.

 Jack Lalanne had four white German Shepherd’s, Happy, Smiley, Waldo, and Chuck who all made appearances on The Jack Lalanne Show that aired from 1959 until 1985.

 7. The German Shepherd Dog is most commonly known for its black and tan markings but comes in a variety of colors.
 Eleven different colors are officially recognized by the American Kennel Club.